You say you can’t sew? You’re afraid to reupholster? Well, then…keep reading, my dear. This post is for YOU!

-I bought this chair back in 1999.
-Back in the day, this style was very different as compared to the overstuffed, Tuscan-everything that just wasn’t “me”.
-This chair was a little more modern and classic.
+I bought this chair back in 1999 and always loved the shape.
+It looked more modern and classic.
 I loved the clean lines — and even though it looked angular, it is surprisingly comfortable.
+Once it started to fall apart, I couldn’t find another like it.

-Over the years there were a lot of little people that would tackle this chair head first, or who sat on the arms like a horse.
-Whenever I sat in the chair, there were always two little faces looking at me on each side.
+When my kids were little people they would lean over the arms (oh how I wish for those days again).
+Sometimes they sat on the arms like a horse.
+There were always two little faces looking at me on each side.
 The springs broke off the bottom.
 But I still loved the clean lines and modern twist.

 And…I couldn’t find another chair to replace it.
-As hard as I tried.
+So…reupholstery it was!
+(Gulp!)

 Some advice right out of the gate:

-Reupholstery is a matter of deconstructing your piece one layer at a time.
+Reupholstery is a puzzle.
+It’s a matter of deconstructing your piece one layer at a time, then reconstructing your fabric and folds in reverse order!
 Flip over your chair to inspect.
-Then deconstruct in the reverse order that it was put together.
-Just follow the layers.
+Follow the layers.
 Use the old remnants as your pattern to cut new pieces.
 Then you reconstruct your way back to a finished piece.
 I used photos as “breadcrumb” reminders to how to reconstruct my piece in the order I removed things.

-Take Pictures of the Process: Think of it as “dropping breadcrumbs” along the way.
-Taking pictures as I took the pieces apart were like sending messages to myself in the future — so I knew exactly what order to re-assemble the piece.
-Referencing my own photo-documentary really helped me when I put the chair back together…I just did it in reverse order.
+Take Pictures As You Deconstruct: Think of it as “dropping breadcrumbs” along the way.
+Taking pictures as I took the pieces apart was like sending messages to myself in the future — so I knew exactly what order to re-assemble the piece.
+Referencing my own photo documentary really helped me when I put the chair back together…I just did it in reverse order.

-Cutting New Fabric: You don’t want to over-purchase fabric, so my advice is to take your fabric remnants to the store with you.
+Cutting New Fabric: You don’t want to over-purchase fabric, so my advice is to take your deconstructed fabric remnants to the store with you.
 This way, you only buy exactly what you need.
-It’s better to cut the new patterns too large than too small.
+Cut the new patterns larger vs. too small.
 Oh, and always take a coupon if you’re going to JoAnn’s or Hobby Lobby, otherwise this won’t be a cost-effective DIY.
 For this size chair, I used approximately 5 yards of fabric.

 Sewing: As I mentioned, I had never sewn a thing in my life until this project.
-I just ran a very tight stitch that felt strong — one that I would regret if I ever had to remove the stitch :) I have no idea how to explain it other than that!
+I just ran a very tight stitch that felt strong.
+(See?
+I don’t sew!)
+I have no idea how to explain it other than that!
 They weren’t pretty on the inside, but on the outside…I knew they weren’t coming apart.
-As far as putting the piece back togehter, here is something that really helped.
-Once I removed both armrests, ONE remnant would remain “intact” so I could see how the pieces were sewn together, the SECOND armrest I would completely unstitch and use the individual pieces as my pattern.
+As far as putting the piece back together, here is something that really helped — I removed both armrests, and I kept one of my scrap armrests “intact” so I could see how the pieces were sewn together, the SECOND armrest I would completely unstitch and use the individual pieces as my pattern.
 Make sense?

 Sit down in front of your sewing machine, and overcome your fear.
 If I researched too much on the internet, I would overthink it.
 Instead, simply practice straight stitches on scrap fabric.
 Do this until you are comfortable.
 Learn which stitch is the strongest…and go for it!
 The process really isn’t too hard.